 Practical and Tactical Handcuffing Instructor Certification and Recertification

 Handcuffs are among the most often used tool by officers, yet training is severely lacking.
-Studies show that over 67% of resistance by subjects occurs after the first handcuff has been applied.
+Studies show that more than 67 percent of resistance by subjects occurs after the first handcuff has been applied.
 All too often the result is injury and/or death to either the officer or subject.
 Additionally, the improper use of handcuffs is the focus of many civil suits.
 Proper training in the use of handcuffs is vital to officers.

 The PATH® "Practical and Tactical Handcuffing" course is the most complete and innovative handcuffing course in the country.
 Public safety officers including corporate security, federal, state and local law enforcement organizations, contract security companies, academic or healthcare law-enforcement and security, corrections, military police, probation and parole, bail enforcement, and executive protection will benefit from the principles and skills learned during the PATH® training program.